Omanshi19/Plain-CNN-and-ResNet-Comparison/README.md

 Implement two models: Plain CNN and ResNet
 Train both models under similar conditions
-Plot and compare training/test accuracy and loss curves Discuss observations and the importance of residual connections
+Plot and compare training/test accuracy and loss curves Discuss observations and the importance of residual connections.